johngodlee/geotaster_git_workshop/index.md

 You can type `q` to quit Git log.

-This brief example demonstrates the essence of a Git workflow, where you can think of the Git repo broken down into three parts.
+This brief example demonstrates the essence of a Git workflow, where you can think of the Git repo being broken down into three parts.
 There is the "working directory", the area where files can be worked on before they are committed.
 There is also the "staging area" which is where files go once you run `git add`, this is like a preparation area where amended files go before they are committed.
 Then finally there is the "local repository", which is where finalised file changes go when you run `git commit`.

 ![](img/git_flow.png)